vladpoltorin/bite-app/README.md

 ## Installation

-Run `yarn add` to install the dependencies
+Run `yarn` to install the dependencies

 Run `yarn dev` to run the project locally